 Functioning with Autism as an Adult

 In being classified as a spectrum disorder, no two diagnoses of autism are exactly alike.
-Nonetheless, each diagnosis will fall under one of three levels of severity as established by the Diagnostic & Statistical Manual of Mental Disorders 5 (DSM-5):
+Nonetheless, each diagnosis will fall under one of three levels of severity as established by the Diagnostic and Statistical Manual of Mental Disorders 5 (DSM-5):

 • Level 1: Requiring support